Tornado Druid Endgame Build Guide

 Welcome to the Tornado Druid Endgame Guide!
 A classic amongst the Druid's builds, the Tornado Druid is a flexible caster capable of harnessing nature's wrath to unleash devastating Tornadoes on demons and fiends alike!

 At its core, Tornado is an unpredictable Core Skill that wanders the battlefield aimlessly.
 However, by utilizing the Stormchaser's aspect, you can reduce the randomness of its movements and direct it towards enemies for reliable damage output.
 Unfortunately, Stormchaser's is a drop/gamble-only aspect, and your mileage with this build will heavily depend on whether or not you can find this aspect early on.
+In addition to this aspect, pulling enemies close to you with Kry is essential in moment to moment gameplay, considerably improving the effectiveness and lethality of Tornado.

 This build guide assumes you have a Level 60 Character and unlocked Torment 1.
 To get there, level up with one of our Druid Leveling Guides.
 See how this Build compares against others with our various Build Tier Lists.